25 Plants for Instant Curb Appeal in Front of Your House

 Garden Answer

-Inexpensive annuals are easy to establish and they make good fillers when your bulbs, perennials or flowering shrubs stop blooming.
-For fast curb appeal, pop them into containers, hanging baskets or window boxes for splashes of color.
+Need more flower bed ideas for the front yard?
+Inexpensive annuals are easy to establish and make good fillers when your bulbs, perennials or flowering shrubs stop blooming.
+For instant curb appeal, pot them up in containers, hanging baskets or window boxes for splashes of color.
 Marigolds, petunias and geraniums are popular and easy to grow.

-Tip: If you're selling in the cooler months, try flowers like pansies and mums or ornamental kales and cabbages.
+Tip: If the temperatures are cool, try flowers like pansies and mums or ornamental kales and cabbages.
 Supertunia 'Bordeaux,' pictured here, blooms profusely until frost.

 Low Maintenance Dwarf Evergreen Shrub